dh-js/print-on-demand-automation-node-app/README.md

 # Etsy Scraper App

-This is a Node.js application that automates various tasks related to Etsy and Printful.
-It uses Puppeteer for web scraping and automation, Express for the server, and Handlebars for the user interface.
+This is a Node.js application that automates various parts of a client's workflow for running their Etsy and Printful print-on-demand ecommerce business.
+It interacts with the Etsy & Printful APIs, the user's file system and uses Puppeteer for web scraping and automation.
+Express is used for the server, Handlebars for the user interface, and PKG allows the client to run the app as a .exe file on their PC.

 ## Features